Greve in Chianti

 Greve in Chianti (the old name was Greve; in 1972 it was renamed Greve in Chianti after the inclusion of that area in the Chianti wine district) is a town and comune (municipality) in the Metropolitan City of Florence, Tuscany, Italy.
 It is located about 31 km south of Florence and 42 km north of Siena.

 Sitting in the Val di Greve, it is named for the small, fast-flowing river that runs through it, is the principal town in the Chianti wine district that stretches south of Florence to just north of Siena.
 Until recently it has been a quiet, almost bucolic town because it was, and still is, well off the main roads.

 Even in ancient days Greve was not isolated because it was well-connected by secondary roads to the Via Volterrana and via Francigena.
 Nowadays, it is connected to the A1 superstrada between Florence and Rome and the main road between Florence and Siena.
 The old road network ensured easy access to Florence and to other places such as Figline where its tradesmen and farmers found ready markets for their goods and produce.

+Greve in Chianti is a member of Cittaslow.